m-ld/timeld/packages/cli/README.md

 `timeld open your-timesheet` creates or opens a timesheet called "your-timesheet" and opens a session for you to start adding time entries.
 If you didn't set up a default account (above), or you want to open a timesheet against a different account, include it in the name like this: `the-account/your-timesheet`.

+In the session, you can add new time entries like this:
+- `add the-activity`

-In the session, you can add new time entries like this: `add your-activity`.
-(If your activity name has spaces in it, put it in quotes e.g. `add "your activity"`.) **timeld** will confirm what you have added.
+  (If your activity name has spaces in it, put it in quotes e.g. `add "the activity"`.)

+  **timeld** will confirm what you have added.

   If you want the activity to have an end, you can set a duration using a time unit e.g. `add the-activity 1h`.

   You can also set the start time and/or the end time e.g. `add the-activity --start 11am --end 12pm`.

-Once you've added an entry, you can always modify it e.g. `modify the-activity --end now`.
+Once you've added an entry, you can always modify it e.g.
+- `modify the-activity --end now`

-To see all the entries you have added, use the `list` command.
+To see all the entries you have added, use
+- `list`

 You can `exit` the session and return to the normal terminal.
 To re-open it, use `timeld open your-timesheet` (without the `--create` option).